France Elections, Marine Le Pen is the favorite

-This is the most important European election in recent decades.
-This is how Politico analysts describe the early legislative elections that will be held on June 30 and July 7 in France.
+These are the most important European elections in decades.
+This is how Politico analysts describe the early legislative elections that will be held June 30 and July 7 in France.
 Underlining, among other things, that France’s role in the European Union and in NATO is at stake.
 The far right, which has a good chance of forming the new government in France, is skeptical of both the EU and the Atlantic Alliance.
 And the far right will find itself leading a nuclear-armed permanent member country of the United Nations Security Council that plays an important role in global security from the North Atlantic to the Pacific.

 Financially, global market participants fear that these political tensions could upend the world’s seventh-largest economy and risk another period of instability in the heart of the eurozone.
 Among other things, the new French government, whoever it is, will inherit a significant debt and a public deficit equal to 5.1% of the gross domestic product.
-The European Commission has just opened an “excessive deficit” procedure against France.
-Since Macron’s shock announcement to dissolve the National Assembly following the European elections defeat of June 9, the political landscape in France has changed at lightning speed, with new alliances emerging overnight and rifts playing out in public.
+The European Commission has just opened an ”excessive deficit” procedure against France.
+After Macron’s shock announcement to dissolve the National Assembly following the electoral clash at the European elections on 9 June, the political landscape in France has changed at the speed of light, with new alliances emerging overnight and ruptures occurring demonstrate in public.
 This makes it difficult to make reliable predictions about seats and coalitions.
-However, turnout for this crucial election is expected to be record high, as indicated by a spike in proxy voting, adding another layer of uncertainty to the vote.
+However, turnout for this crucial election is expected to be record high, as indicated by a spike in proxy voting, adding a further layer of uncertainty to the vote.

 Forecasts